Keep On Truckin' (song)

-"Keep On Truckin'" is a 1973 hit song recorded by Eddie Kendricks for Motown Records' Tamla label.
-The clavinet-featuring song was Kendricks's first major hit as a solo artist, coming two years after his departure from The Temptations.
+"Keep On Truckin'" is a 1973 hit song recorded by Eddie Kendricks for Tamla Motown label.
+The song was Kendricks's first major hit as a solo artist, coming two years after his departure from the Temptations.
 "Keep On Truckin reached number one on both the Billboard Hot 100 and R&B Singles Chart upon its release, and was Kendricks' only number-one solo hit.
 It also reached #18 on the UK Charts.
-Vibes are played by Gary Coleman.

 Background

-By 1973 Eddie Kendricks was two years into a solo career following his bitter split from The Temptations.
+By 1973 Eddie Kendricks was two years into a solo career following his bitter split from the Temptations.
 While his former bandmates went on to record hits such as "Superstar (Remember How You Got Where You Are)" (which was a reported jab at Kendricks and fellow ex-Temptation David Ruffin), and their seven-minute opus, "Papa Was a Rollin' Stone", Kendricks had begun to reach a cult R&B fan base following his most recent two albums.

 Working closely with Frank Wilson, who was the main producer in most of Kendricks' solo efforts, the duo worked on a song that would aim at the dance floor rather than the serene ballads that Kendricks was used to recording.
 His earlier single, "Girl You Need a Change of Mind", was a cult favorite for club fans.
 With co-writers Anita Poree (1939–2018) and Leonard Caston Jr., Wilson created a song rivaling that of the Temptations' Norman Whitfield-produced cinematic soul that had become commonplace among the group's recordings, but instead of instigating drama, the song's grooves were clearly aimed at the dance floor.

-Upon its release in the summer of 1973, the song would finally bring Kendricks out of the shadow of his former band as the song's catchy beats and melody became a crossover hit.
+Upon its release in the August 1973, the song would finally bring Kendricks out of the shadow of his former band as the song's catchy beats and melody became a crossover hit.
 By late fall, the song had reached number one on the US pop and R&B singles chart, matching the performance of the biggest singles released by his former group.
 When "...Truckin became a hit, the Temptations' hit luster was waning, with "Hey Girl (I Like Your Style)" barely reaching the Top 40, and the follow-up funk song, "Let Your Hair Down", becoming only a modest hit (although an R&B #1).
 Much like their "Superstar", which would notably be covered by David Ruffin, Kendricks included a jab at his former bandmates with the lyric: